Carole Julius -- East Bridgewater Selectman

 I am open to encouraging new businesses to grow in East Bridgewater in order to alleviate the burden on the local tax payer, but I also recognize that our distance from the highway creates a challenge for our town.
 I believe we can attract and encourage small businesses to operate in our community and that these businesses can provide goods and services that will be valuable to our citizens and make East Bridgewater a more vibrant place to live.
 Supporting the businesses that already exist in our town goes hand in hand with this and I firmly support trading locally whenever possible.

-The Committee Invites You to Get to Know Carole Julius
+Get to Know Carole Julius

 I first came to East Bridgewater in 1988 when I began working at the public library, and I became a resident of the town over 20 years ago when I married my husband, Dale.
 The four children we raised together are all graduates of the East Bridgewater Public School system and our two adult daughters are living here in our community.